Tanmaymundra/tanmaymundra/README.md

 In my current role, I am responsible for building software for startups to help them validate their ideas in the pre-seed stage.
 In my free time, I enjoy exploring Raspberry Pi software such as Pi hole, Hyperion, Home Assistant, and Paperless-ngx.

 I am passionate about collaborating on new projects and solving real-world problems, particularly in the fintech industry.
 I am always looking for opportunities to learn and grow as a developer.
-If you would like to learn more about my skills and experience, please visit my website at tanmaym.tech.
+If you would like to learn more about my skills and experience, please visit my [website](https://www.tanmaym.tech).

 <!--
 **Tanmaymundra/tanmaymundra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.